What Happens If a Party to a Contract Acts In a Way That Expresses An Intent to Waive Legal Rights?

 Understanding the Promissory Estoppel Principles Involving Waiver of Legal Rights Via Representation and Reliance

-When a party to a contract makes a statement or engages in conduct that unambiguously represents to another party within the contractual relationship that rights under the contract are being waived and will be unenforced, and the representation is reasonably relied upon, such a circumstance creates a promissory estoppel.
+In a circumstance where a party to a contract expressly or implicitly represents to another party within the contract, whether by statement, silence, or conduct, but unambiguously, that a right provided within the contract will be unenforced, and the representation is relied upon, a promissory estoppel may arise.

 The principle of promissory estoppel, including the required elements to establishing a waiver or a forgoing of contractual rights, were well explained within, among other cases, the cases of Trial Lawyers Association of British Columbia v.
 Royal & Sun Alliance Insurance Company of Canada, 2021 SCC 47, Maracle v.
 Travellers Indemnity Co. of Canada, 2 S.C.R.
 50, Grasshopper Solar Corporation v.
 Independent Electricity System Operator, 2020 ONCA 499, and 1376273 Ontario Inc. v.
 Knob Hill Farms Limited, 2003 CanLII 28382, wherein each it was respectively said:

 Promissory estoppel is an equitable defence whose elements were stated by Sopinka J. for this Court in Maracle, at p.
 57:

 The principles of promissory estoppel are well settled.
 The party relying on the doctrine must establish that the other party has, by words or conduct, made a promise or assurance which was intended to affect their legal relationship and to be acted on.
 Furthermore, the [promisee] must establish that, in reliance on the [promise], he acted on it or in some way changed his position.
 [Emphasis added.]